Anura Docs

 To make accurate judgments on visitor quality, Anura has built a continually growing list of rules and heuristics.
 To provide transparency as to why traffic is scored as BAD or WARNING, we have categorized each of these rules/heuristics into one of seven different Rules Sets.
 Each of these Rule Sets have multiple rules/heuristics to ensure the accuracy of the Rule Set.

-An IP address is like a physical address - multiple people may use the same address.
-IP addresses can be compromised and used to generate fraudulent visitors.
-Anura validates each visitor's IP address for integrity using a combination of proprietary factors, as well as, referencing historical data of known nefarious origins.
+An IP address is similar to a physical address and can be associated with fraudulent human activity and automated bots.
+This can lead to harmful activities targeting your assets.
+Anura validates each visitor's IP address for integrity using a combination of proprietary factors, as well as referencing historical data of known malicious activity.

 Anura Definitions - General Definitions